8.3.3 - Minitab: Paired Means Test

 8.3.3.2 - Example: Marriage Age (Summarized Data)

 In a sample of 105 married heterosexual couples, the average age difference (husband's age - wife's age) was 2.829 years with a standard deviation of 4.995 years.
 These summary statistics were taken from a data set from the Lock5 textbook.
-Is there evidence that, on average, in the population, husbands tend to be older than their wives?
+Is there convincing evidence that, on average, in the population, husbands tend to be older than their wives?

 First we need to check our assumptions.
 In this case the sample size is greater than 30 so we can use the t-distribution.